kamusis/windsurf_best_practice/memories/guidelines/03_commit_message_guidelines.md

 # Commit Message Guidelines
+When preparing to make a `git commit`, please adhere to these guidelines.

 Write a short English commit message (maximum one sentence) for every change, formatted in a code block.
 Use the following format: